Skip to main content

 As you move beyond a foundational understanding of your legal protections, it becomes valuable to examine the specific mechanics of how these laws apply to different types of wellness programs.
 The distinction between “participatory” and “health-contingent” programs is a key concept.

 A participatory program might reward you for simply completing a health risk assessment, while a health-contingent program might offer an incentive for achieving a specific health outcome, such as lowering your cholesterol.
-The legal requirements for are more stringent, reflecting the increased potential for discrimination.
+The legal requirements for health-contingent programs are more stringent, reflecting the increased potential for discrimination.

 For a health-contingent program to be compliant, it must be reasonably designed to promote health or prevent disease.
 This means that the program must have a scientific basis and not be a subterfuge for discrimination.
 The incentives offered must also be limited.